ILIAS-eLearning/ILIAS/README.md

 echo "This will tell why creation of date object did not work:\n";
 echo ($res->isError()?$res->error():$res->get()->toISO())."\n";

-// So there's something wrong, and we most likely want to reprompt the user
+// So there's something wrong, and we most likely want to reprompt the user with
-// with the form, stating the problem.
+// the form, stating the problem.

-// We need to turn the retreived value into a representation for rendering
+// We need to turn the retreived value into a representation for rendering ...
 $renderDict = new RenderDict($res);

-// And call another render function on the renderer with said dict. echo "This will show some HTML of the formlet with error messages:\n";
+// ... and call another render function on the renderer with said dict. echo "This will show some HTML of the formlet with error messages:\n";
 echo $repr["renderer"]->renderValues($renderDict)."\n";